vlavrynovych/msr/docs/api/index.md

   - `migrationRenderer?`: Custom migration renderer (defaults to `MigrationRenderer`)
   - `migrationService?`: Custom migration service (defaults to `MigrationService`)
   - `renderStrategy?`: Custom render strategy (defaults to `AsciiTableRenderStrategy`)
+  - `hooks?`: Lifecycle hooks for migration events (defaults to `undefined`)

+{: .important }
+> **Breaking Change (v0.3.0):** Config is now passed as a separate second parameter instead of being accessed from `handler.cfg`.
+This follows the Single Responsibility Principle and improves testability.

 #### Methods